boolfalse/blog-articles/laravel/laravel-reverb-realtime-chat-app.md

 Laravel Reverb has a few key features: it's written in PHP, it's fast, and it's scalable.
 It was developed in particular to be horizontally scalable.

 Reverb basically allows you to run an application on a single server – but if the application starts to outgrow that server, you can add multiple additional servers.
-Then those servers can all communicate with each other to distribute the messages between themselves.
+Then those servers can all communicate with each other via [Redis Pub/Sub](https://redis.io/docs/interact/pubsub/) to distribute the messages across each other.

 In this article, you will learn how to build a real-time chat application using Laravel Reverb.
 This will let you easily implement WebSocket communications between your backend and frontend.